// Version 1.0 — Human-Agent Operating Framework

 "We made an Oath.
 That Oath points toward our Destiny.
 Each Saga brings us closer.
 Each Quest advances the Saga.
 Each Task completes the Quest."

-The Codex is the living memory of the Realm.
-Not a wiki or document archive — it is the world itself.
-Every Character reads from it.
-Every completed Task gets written back to it.
+The Codex is the living memory of the Realm — not a wiki or document archive, but the world itself.
+Every Character reads from it, and every completed Task gets written back to it.

-When a new Character joins — human or agent — they read the Codex and immediately understand the company.
-When the Player is offline, the Characters can continue because everything they need is written.
+When a new Character joins, human or agent, they read the Codex and immediately understand the company.
+When the Player is offline, Characters can continue because everything they need is written.

 The Codex is technology-agnostic.
-Obsidian, Notion, Google Drive — whatever the Player chooses.
-What matters is not the tool.
-It is the structure, and the discipline to always write back to it.
+Obsidian, Notion, Google Drive — the tool does not matter.
+What matters is the structure and the discipline to always write back to it.

 If it is not in the Codex, it does not exist.
 This rule applies equally to the Player and all Characters.